VinnieRossi/katacoda-scenarios/rhoar-spring-db-access/02-read-content-from-a-database.md

 We are going to implement an Entity class that represents a fruit.
 This class is used to map our object to a database schema.

 First, we need to create the java class file.
-For that, you need to click on the following link, which opens the empty file in the editor: ``src/main/java/com/example/service/Fruit.java``{{open}}
+For that, you need to click on the following link which opens the empty file in the editor: ``src/main/java/com/example/service/Fruit.java``{{open}}

 Then, copy the below content into the file (or use the `Copy to editor` button):